These 6 Shoe Trends Are (Or Will Be) Selling Like Crazy

 Red boots are also a shoe trend that Net-a-Porter is going all in on.
 It was one of the retailer's first buys of season, Aiken told the group, and it'll be stocking a whopping 100 different styles of crimson-hued kicks for fall.
 She pointed to Ganni's fire engine red patent leather style (marrying two of the e-comm's big shoe trends) as an example.
 Red and patent styles were just two of the boot micro-trends likely to pop up in many an #OOTD in the next few months; Aiken called it a "truly amazing lineup of boots this season compared to other seasons."
 Other iterations of the silhouette that Net-a-Porter is banking on are stiletto boots, slouch boots, combat boots, and sock boots, the latter of which she credits Vetements with making into a thing (unsurprisingly, the brand was name-dropped multiple times during the presentation).

-Ahead, check out some excellent picks at Net-a-Porter and beyond for our six favorite shoe trends Aiken highlighted for fall.
+Ahead, check out some excellent picks at Net-a-Porter and beyond for our six favourite shoe trends Aiken highlighted for fall.